AviSharma5016-1/Operations-using-Pointers/README.md

 ## **Algorithms**

 **1. Pointer Arithmetic with Various Data Types**
-- Store address of a variable in a pointer.
+- Store the address of a variable in a pointer.
 - Increment pointer.
 - Observe how the address changes according to the size of the pointer's data type.